zeugri/taranisSoundGen/README.md

 OpenTX provides utilities for generating various sounds ("Voice Recorder" and "Voice Generator" utilities) but those only run on MS Windows system.

-The "Taranis ound Generator" is a simple script relying on unix/linux text to speech "say" utility.
+The "Taranis sound generator" is a simple script relying on MacOS text to speech "say" utility.

 It's goal is to generate a complete sound pack from a text file containing output file names and text to be spoken.